 End of Year Summary 2018/19

 The Committee re-established the Ofsted Subgroup, which considered Ofsted inspection reports for schools, children’s centres, daycare providers and children’s homes as well as issues arising from the Ofsted inspection of children’s services.
 The Subgroup scrutinised the action plans of schools which had been judged “inadequate” and also carried out visits to a number of Manchester schools and day care providers with the aim of sharing good practice.
-Their meeting papers can be accessed here.
+See meeting papers for Overview and Scrutiny Ofsted Subgroup.